jasonanema/Quicksort_Fortran77/README.md

 # Quicksort_Fortran77
 Implementation of an improved quicksort algorithm to replace deprecated QSORT() in Fortran 77.

 This was written to assist in reviving legacy code in Fortran 77.
-Hopefully others will find it useful.
+Hopefully others will find it useful too.

 Contents:
 quicksort_real_F77.F